-- Have had a surgery that affected your uterus, such as a D&C or surgery to remove uterine fibroids (myomectomy).
+Have had a surgery that affected your uterus, such as a D&C or surgery to remove uterine fibroids (myomectomy).

-Some women with placenta previa don't have any symptoms.
+Some people with placenta previa don't have any symptoms.
 But others may have warning signs such as:

-- Sudden, painless vaginal bleeding.
+Painless vaginal bleeding.
 The blood is often bright red, and the bleeding can range from light to heavy.

-- Symptoms of preterm labour.
+Symptoms of preterm labour.
 These include regular contractions and aches or pains in your lower back or belly.

 How is it diagnosed?